transactions_list

 -

-Testing and Debugging: Fetch recent transactions to understand network behavior during development and troubleshooting.
+Testing and Debugging: Fetch recent transactions to understand current network behavior during development and troubleshooting.

-Optimal Limit Values: Use limit=100-1000 for efficient bulk retrieval.
-Smaller limits require more API calls, larger limits may hit response size constraints.
+Optimal Limit Values: Use limit=100 for efficient bulk retrieval.
+Smaller limits require more API calls; larger values hit the 100-transaction maximum.

-Pagination Pattern: Use the last transaction's version + 1 as the next start parameter.
-Never rely on limit*page calculations as they miss concurrent transactions.
+Pagination Pattern: Always use the last transaction's version + 1 as the next start parameter.
+Never rely on limit * page calculations, as system transactions and version numbers are sequential.

-Rate Limiting: When processing historical data, implement rate limiting (10-20 requests/second) to avoid overwhelming the API and hitting quota limits.
+Rate Limiting: When processing historical data, implement rate limiting (10-20 requests per second) to avoid overwhelming the API and hitting quota limits.

 Cursor Persistence: Save your current position (start version) frequently.
-If processing stops, resume from the last successfully processed version rather than restarting.
+If processing stops, resume from the last successfully processed version rather than restarting from the beginning.

-Empty Response Handling: An empty array means you've reached the current head of the chain.
-Wait 5-10 seconds before polling again to allow new transactions to be processed.
+Empty Response Handling: An empty array means you have reached the current chain head.
+Wait 4-5 seconds (one block time) before polling again.

 Transaction list queries are optimized for sequential access patterns.
 Fetching 100 transactions typically completes in 100-200ms.
-Response times scale linearly with limit up to the maximum of 1000 transactions.
+Response times scale linearly with the limit value.

 Total response size depends on transaction complexity:

-For high-throughput processing, consider using the transaction streaming API which provides better performance than REST pagination for sequential access to large ranges.
+For high-throughput processing, consider using the Aptos gRPC streaming API which provides 10-100x better throughput than REST pagination for sequential access to large ranges of transactions.

-The default limit when not specified is typically 25 transactions.
-Always specify explicit limits for production code to ensure consistent behavior.
+The default limit when not specified is 25 transactions.
+Always specify explicit limits for production code to ensure consistent behavior across API versions.

 For processing large ranges of transactions: